Downtown Brooklyn Car Accident Lawyers

 - Pain and suffering

-Is There a Deadline for Filing an Injury Claim?
+Is There a Deadline to File a Personal Injury Claim?

-New York’s statute of limitations for filing personal injury claims is three years from the accident date or two years from the date of death.
+In New York, the statute of limitations to file personal injury claims is three years from the accident date or two years from the date of death.

-Bushwick Car Accident Lawyers at Rubenstein & Rynecki Help Clients Seek Justice and Compensation for Car Accident Injuries
+Downtown Brooklyn Car Accident Lawyers at Rubenstein & Rynecki Help Injured Clients Seek Justice

-If you have been injured in a car accident caused by someone else’s negligence, our Bushwick car accident lawyers at Rubenstein & Rynecki can help.
-Call us today at 718-522-1020 or contact us online to schedule a free consultation.
+When you are injured through someone else’s reckless actions, you may face expensive medical bills, lost income, and property damage.
+If you need legal help, speak with our Downtown Brooklyn car accident lawyers at Rubenstein & Rynecki.
+Call us at 718-522-1020 or contact us online to schedule a free consultation.
 Located in Brooklyn, New York, we serve clients throughout New York City, including The Bronx, Manhattan, Queens, and Staten Island.